 Marine Drilling Riser Analysis

-Marine riser systems provide the pressure barriers to enable the drilling of subsea wells for the oil and gas industry.
+Marine drilling riser systems provide pressure barriers, enabling the drilling of subsea wells.

 The marine riser extends from the subsea BOP up to the vessel with the following main components: